ITA-SasMob/Converting-Firebase-Data-in-to-.CSV-format/README.md

 ## Platform Setup:
 * Verify current version of your Angular, application required angular 4 and above
 * It is an ionic project so install npm ionic angular to import all the libraries that are required in ts files in any ionic project to run the code.
+* if are getting any angular errors please run a command <b>npm install ionic-angular@latest --save<b/>

 ## Steps for the App setup: